 Can it be that our husband, uncle, brother and friend Pastor Olatunde has gone?
 Even though you have taken your bow and gone, you still live in our hearts and in the hearts of several others in whose lives you have left an indelible mark.
 Sleep on then, Pastor Peter Olatunde Onimisi Opata.
 You have fought the good fight as a staunch Christian, you have finished the race your maker set before you and now an overcomer’s Crown awaits you.
 Adieu the ever-smiling Pastor.

-To send flowers to the family or plant a tree in memory of Peter Opata, please visit Tribute Store
+To plant a tree in memory of Peter Opata, please visit Tribute Store